-2. Selection of Chairman
+2. Selection of Chairman and Lead Independent Director

 The Corporation's Bylaws provide that the Directors will elect a Chairman from among the Directors.
 The Corporation's policy as to whether the role of the Chief Executive Officer and Chairman should be separate is to adopt the practice which best serves the Corporation's needs at any particular time.
-Currently, the Chairman is an employee of the Corporation and the Chief Executive Officer.
+Currently, the Chairman is an employee of the Corporation and the Chief Executive Officer of the Corporation.